 Two Months Before Moving Out Of State

 • Preparing a Moving Binder: Organizing all the documents you’ll need in one place – a moving binder – is a great way to relieve stress and clear your brain.
+You’ll never have to rifle through piles of paperwork when you know exactly where everything is!

-• Printing Your Checklist: Get your moving out of state checklist printed off and filed away in your binder for easy reference.
+• Printing Your Checklist: Get your moving out-of-state checklist printed off and filed away in your binder for easy reference.
 Pair it with our comprehensive moving checklist for ultimate organization.

 • Purchase Moving Supplies: If you’re DIYing your move, get your supplies now.
+That can include everything from moving boxes and sturdy tape to moving blankets and heavy-duty markers for labeling.

 Six Weeks Before the Move